|

 in Egypt)

-Every fence has two sides.
+Every fence have two sides.
 (Charlie Chan's Greatest Case)

 Every front has back.
 (Charlie Chan in London)